-- Ruling 5: A1 is assessed a Match penalty.
-Even though the game is over, the team staff and players are still under the on-ice officials' jurisdiction. - Case 6: After the game is over, a team staff member accosts the onice officials in the hallway, as they are making their way to their dressing room.
-Unhappy with the result of the game and wanting to vent their opinion, the team staff member grabs an on-ice official by the arm to make them stop. - Ruling 6: The team staff member is assessed a Match penalty. - Case 7: Play is stopped and a skirmish occurs.
-Player A1 intentionally leaves: - a. the players' bench and becomes involved in the altercation. - b. the penalty bench and becomes involved in the altercation. - Ruling 7: A1 is assessed a Match penalty in both cases. - NOTE: See Rule 20.3.e and Rule 20.9.b
+- Ruling 5: a.
+No infraction.
+The player is entitled to an opinion, even if it does not concur with the on-ice official's.
+(Rule 7.4.d Note) - b.
+A1 is assessed an Unsportsmanlike Conduct penalty.
+(Rule 15.1.a) - c.
+A1 is assessed a Misconduct penalty.
+(Rule 16.1.a) - d.
+A1 is assessed an Unsportsmanlike Conduct penalty, a Misconduct penalty, and Match penalty.
+(Rules 15.1.a, 16.1.b & 18.1.d(4)) - Case 6: After the game is over, the on-ice officials skate to the penalty bench to verify and sign the Official Game Report.
+A1, who was assessed a penalty in the first period, approaches the officials to discuss the call.
+The on-ice officials explain the call out of courtesy, but A1 refuses to accept the explanation and says, "Well, the game is over so I can tell you what I really think of you."
+A1 explodes into a torrent of abuse at the on-ice officials. - Ruling 6: A1 is assessed a Match penalty.
+Even though the game is over, the team staff and players are still under the on-ice officials' jurisdiction.
+(Rule 18.1.d) - Case 7: After the game is over, a team staff member accosts the onice officials in the hallway, as they are making their way to their dressing room.
+Unhappy with the result of the game and wanting to vent their opinion, the team staff member grabs an on-ice official by the arm to make them stop. - Ruling 7: The team staff member is assessed a Match penalty.
+(Rule 18.1.d(1)) - Case 8: Play is stopped and a skirmish occurs.
+Player A1 intentionally leaves: - a. the players' bench and becomes involved in the altercation. - b. the penalty bench and becomes involved in the altercation. - Ruling 8: A1 is assessed a Match penalty in both cases.
+(Rule 18.1.e)